rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/index.md

 We expect SIGs to satisfy some basic requirements, such as:

-* The group should be related to Rocky, a use-case for Rocky or Enterprise Linux, or related to Enterprise Linux as a whole
+* The group should be related to Rocky Linux, a use-case for Rocky Linux or Enterprise Linux, or related to Enterprise Linux as a whole
-* There must be feedback and control into the Rocky community
+* There must be feedback and control into the Rocky Linux community
 * All communication as to the work of the SIG should be public - Some matters may have to be private, and as such should be out of band
     * It is expected that each SIG will have a public channel as `SIG/name` in mattermost.
 Optionally an IRC or Matrix channel can also be assigned.
-* Code produced within the SIG must be compatible with a FOSS license presently used by Rocky - If a new license is wanted, consult with Release Engineering/Core or the `~Legal` channel in mattermost.
+* Code produced within the SIG must be compatible with a FOSS license presently used by Rocky Linux - If a new license is wanted, consult with Release Engineering/Core or the `~Legal` channel in mattermost.
 * All documentation and information of the SIG should be on a wiki produced in the [RESF Git Service](https://git.resf.org).
 * All documentation produced within the SIG must be a compatible documentation license
 * Groups should be aware/watchful of the direction from the Release Engineering team/Core as it can affect how SIGs operate if they are producing compiled software.